- 1 What temperature should my grill be to cook chicken?

 Heat grill to medium heat (approximately 400 degrees ).
 Place chicken on direct heat (direct flame) and cook at medium heat for 4-5 minutes per side.

-How do you keep chicken from drying out on the grill?
+How do I keep chicken from drying out on the grill?

 How do you cook chicken on a gas grill without burning it?